mariof89/2PC-SharedFriends/README.md

     # 2 - david

 ### Explanation
-The number of gates used by the protocol
+The number of gates used by the protocol:

-    # 11323 Gates have been used by party 2.
-    # 11323 Gates have been used by party 1.
+    # 11323 Gates have been used.

-Results of party 1's computation
+Results of party 1's computation:

     # Time Spent by party 1: 0.049797 s